-- Natural dessicated thyroid - 1-3 grains and everything in between
+- Natural Desiccated thyroid - 1-3 grains per day and everything in between.

-- Combination of NDT + Liothyronine - 1-2 grains + 12.5-25mcg of Liothyronine seems to work well for many patients
+- Combination of NDT + Liothyronine - 1-2 grains + 5-10mcg of Liothyronine tends to work well for most patients.

 It's also worth pointing out that MANY of you have more than just thyroid problems going on in your body.